Photo by Innerbody Research

 You can reach Neurogan's customer support team by email or by phone.
 We went with email, with a question concerning a point in the company's refund policy (that bit about items being "unworn or unused, with tags").

-The answer came in less than 24 hours — slower than Double Wood, Toniiq, and Omre, but still pretty good.
+The answer came in less than 24 hours — slower than Innerbody Labs, Double Wood, and Omre, but still pretty good.
 The representative clarified that the policy applies to "items that are unused and in their original condition, with the packaging intact," and they reiterated the finer details of the policy we covered in the previous section.

-Best all-natural spermidine supplement
+Best spermidine supplement derived from wheat germ

 Photo by Innerbody Research

 We consider Omre to be the natural counterpart to Double Wood.
 With its 10mg dose, it's a sort of "best for most people" for those who'd rather not take a synthetic supplement.
 Spermidine absorbs pretty well into the bloodstream on its own,5 so users can count on getting a decent dose.
+And even though the dose is lower than Neurogan’s, our other wheat-germ-derived supplement, we think that makes it better suited to a larger population of prospective users.

 Photo by Innerbody Research

 In terms of base prices, Omre Spermidine is $44.97 as a one-time purchase and $40.97 as a subscription.
 Then you tack on around $7 for shipping and end up with a price tag hovering around $50.
-At this price point, it’s the second-most expensive spermidine brand on our list, behind only AgeMate.

 Free shipping applies only to bulk orders or orders above $70.